 Trail of the Ancients

 Visit Mesa Verde National Park.
 Discover the spectacular cliff dwelling and mesa-top villages in this World Heritage Site.
 Enjoy dinner in the Park at the famous Metate Room with views that expand south to Shiprock, New Mexico and west to Arizona.

-Hovenweep National Monument Hovenweep is known for its watch towers which are easily accessible with a paved hiking rail and an informative visitor center.
+Hovenweep National Monument, known for its watch towers, which are easily accessible with a paved hiking rail and an informative visitor center.
 More remote sites are possible for the more adventuresome.
 Take the back road home to explore other archaeological sites.
 Visit Lowry Pueblo, the site of a great Kiva.
 Following dinner in Mancos you might enjoy a cooling walk along the Mancos River on the Cottonwood Park Trail.
-San Juan Skyway Itinerary

 San Juan Skyway Itinerary

-Drive to Durango Take a ride on the historic Durango and Silverton Narrow Gauge Railroad to Silverton where you can explore an old west mining town, have lunch and enjoy a little shopping.
+Drive to Durango and take a ride on the historic Durango and Silverton Narrow Gauge Railroad to Silverton where you can explore an old west mining town, have lunch and enjoy a little shopping.
 When you return to Durango be sure take a leisurely walk along historic 3rd Avenue.
 The Strater Hotel is the queen of Main Street and well worth a visit.
 For a fun evening out try the Bar D Chuckwagon.
 They serve up a great meal with a terrific western stage show.
 Return to Mancos for a well-deserved rest.

 Your next adventure – A drive over Red Mountain Pass Known as the “Switzerland of America,” Ouray has numerous natural hot springs.
 Be sure to bring your swimsuit.
 There are lots of options for hiking and jeeping in the high country.
 Some lodging offers their own private hot springs with vapor caves or even the option of a massage.
 Enjoy your evening in Ouray and be ready for your trip over Red Mountain Pass and on into Silverton.
 Allow for plenty of time to drive this route.
 The winding mountain roads offer lots of photo opportunities and you’ll want to stop at the mining exhibit on the north side of Red Mountain Pass.
 Enjoy the forest vistas, waterfalls, deserted mining towns and the possible wildlife along the way as you return to Mancos.